jayavardhanM20/learning_notes/Middleware.md

-UseWhen()
+**UseWhen()**

-UseWhen() is a powerful extension method in ASP.NET Core's IApplicationBuilder interface.
+_UseWhen()_ is a powerful extension method in ASP.NET Core's IApplicationBuilder interface.
 It allows you to conditionally add middleware to your request pipeline based on a predicate (a condition).
 This means you can create dynamic pipelines where specific middleware components are executed only when certain conditions are met.

-Syntax
+**Syntax**

+---

 app.UseWhen(
     context => /* Your condition here */,
     app => /* Middleware configuration for the branch */
 );

+---

 context: The HttpContext object representing the current request.